 I’ve had Spring & Easter on my mind lately, but today I’m thinking about Easter.
-When I think about Easter, I think bout desserts with coconut, carrots and chocolate.
+When I think about Easter, I think about desserts with coconut, carrots, and chocolate.
 These are some of my favorite ingredients to use in my Easter baking.
 This week I decided to bake some scrumptious moist Carrot Cake Cupcakes, adapted from my favorite Carrot Cake recipe, and share them with my friends.
 Then I topped them with the only frosting for Carrot Cake of any kind, in my opinion, Cream Cheese Buttercream Frosting.

 By the way…you won’t believe the two added ingredients that send these cupcakes over the top!!